 Write both private notes and memos as if both the employee and a jury will see them.
 The best approach is to view confidential records as evidence you’ll want to support your decisions.

 The most well intentioned personnel actions can be undermined if you’ve used careless language in a note or memo.
 Avoid obviously illegal comments such as “We need someone with young, fresh new ideas” and more subtle statements that may suggest possible age, race, sex or other bias.
 Also, stay away from defamatory comments and conclusions not supported by documented facts, such as “Joe is dishonest” or “Mary is an alcoholic.”
 Instead make sure you show that your decisions were made fairly and impartially.
 For example, list the objective performance problems that were brought to the employee’s attention and the numerous opportunities the person was given to improve.

 It can be difficult to explain in court why the final version of a memo is different from an earlier draft.
 Keep prior drafts only if there is a specific reason to do so.

 Always ask why you are putting something in writing – and if you can’t come up with a good reason, don’t.

 Use caution with email and voicemail messages

 It is easy to be imprecise when speaking rather than writing, and people often draft emails more casually than they would a formal letter.
 Never assume that what you’re saying is private.
 Remember, deleted email messages can sometimes be retrieved if a dispute arises.

 Use standard templates when available

-Some formal documentation, such as a Progressive Discipline memo should follow the a standard format to ensure consistency and thoroughness in communication across the organization.
-Human Resources offers a template for Progressive Discipline memos and can consult with you on other documentation if needed.
+Some formal documentation, such as a Corrective Action letter should follow the a standard format to ensure consistency and thoroughness in communication across the organization.
+Human Resources offers a template for Corrective Action letters and can consult with you on other documentation if needed.